Quickstart

 Create config

-Agent Arbiter config is built with Hydra and OmegaConf.
+Arbiter config is built with Hydra and OmegaConf.
 For how the defaults list, config groups, schemas, interpolation, and command-line overrides fit together, see Configuration Model.

-arbiter-server bootstrap arbiter
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" bootstrap --server

-# wrote ~/.arbiter/arbiter-server.yaml
+# wrote ./arbiter-server/conf/arbiter-server.yaml

-# wrote ~/.arbiter/arbiter/server.yaml
+# wrote ./arbiter-server/conf/plugins.yaml

 Add an SMTP account template and its matching policy:

-arbiter-server bootstrap plugin smtp account bot
+arbiter-server --config-dir "$ARBITER_CONFIG_DIR" bootstrap --plugin smtp --account bot

-# wrote ~/.arbiter/arbiter/account/smtp/bot.yaml
+# wrote ./arbiter-server/conf/arbiter/account/smtp/bot.yaml

-# wrote ~/.arbiter/arbiter/policy/smtp/bot_policy.yaml
+# wrote ./arbiter-server/conf/arbiter/policy/smtp/bot_policy.yaml

 Edit the generated files: